toroettg/SeriesMarker/doc/source/developerdoc.rst

 py2app
 ^^^^^^

-There is an `py2app bug`_, which prevents the app to function properly with recent versions of one of its dependencies inside virtual environments.
+There is a `py2app bug`_, which prevents the app to function properly with recent versions of one of its dependencies inside virtual environments.
 To resolve it, open the virtualenv recipe file of `py2app`_, probably located at